 If some registrants do not want a refund, you can remove the row that contains their information.
 Please only send us the data for donors who are requesting a refund.
 Please make sure to keep all headers so that we can easily find these ticket purchases and initiate refunds for your registrants.

 Note that the Transaction ID column on this spreadsheet is extremely important.
 When you submit the file be sure to include the Transaction ID numbers because these are necessary to initiate the refunds.

 Once you have the final report, please email firstname.lastname@example.org and title the message "Event Cancellation and Refund Requests," and add the CSV or Excel file of refunds to be processed as an attachment.

 Our team will follow up via email when the refund request has been processed.

 Please note that refunds may take some time, especially if there are a lot of tickets to refund OR if the funds for the ticket purchases were disbursed to you already.
 We will let you know when we begin and complete the request, and appreciate your patience and understanding in the meantime!

 Part III: How to Transfer Ticket Purchases to Donations

-If you have given your ticket purchasers the option to turn their ticket into a donation, you can follow the steps here on how to void a ticket purchase in Fundraising Pages and you can re-enter the ticket price as a donation in the Offline Donation tab.
+If you have given your ticket purchasers the option to turn their ticket into a donation, you can follow the steps here on how to mark a ticket purchase as "refunded" in Fundraising Pages, and you can then re-enter the ticket price as a donation in the Offline Donation tab.

 *If you use WePay as a processor rather than Network for Good, the steps for refund as listed above do not apply.
 Instead you will process refunds through WePay directly.